Vtheonly/UMBB-A2I/content/00 Course Overview/Course Objectives.md

-# Course Objectives: Image Processing and Analysis

-This note outlines the primary learning goals and required prerequisites for the course on Image Processing and Analysis.

 ## Primary Goal

 The main objective of this course is to provide students with the foundational knowledge required to master the end-to-end pipeline of digital image processing and analysis.
 Students will learn to apply specific techniques and algorithms relevant to a broad range of applications in computer vision and artificial intelligence.